 - Ok, so you don’t have everyone all together every night.
-Whatever.
 Just work with what you have and allow schedules to adjust as everyone sees that eating at home is important.
-Here’s a little article on improving the dinner hour together.
 Believe me, if you stay diligent about the family dinner hour, they’ll come around.

-Now, this list is SIMPLE on purpose.
-If you are an experienced canner and look at this list and think, “Bah, I can do this stuff in my sleep!”, go right ahead and customize it for your year and your family.
+Now, this suggested schedule is simple on purpose.
+If you are an experienced canner and look at this list and think, “Bah, I can do this stuff in my sleep,” go right ahead and customize the schedule for your year and your family.
 You are a smart person and know what you can do.

 For beginner-canners, this list is meant to do two things:

 - Inspire you to can continually throughout the year.

 These twelve items, one for every month of the year, will give you the components for healthy, home-cooked meals.
 No running to the store, no scrambling to get it all made in time.
 Just reheat and serve!

 This schedule is completely adaptable to your region, farmers market, backyard garden, personal schedule, and personal tastes.
 If you’re a gardener or you’re accustomed to purchasing seasonal foods from local markets, it will be easy to see that this canning schedule follows the harvests in most temperate climates.